Skip to content

 working_dir string The working directory for the deployment. .
 (Root/base directory of cloned repository)

-compose_files array of strings List of docker-compose and overwrite files to use (in descending order, first file gets read first and following files overwrite previous configs).
+compose_files array of strings List of docker-compose and overwrite files to use (in descending order, first file gets read first and following files overwrite/merge previous configs).
 Unknown/Non-existing files get skipped. ["compose.yaml", "compose.yml", "docker-compose.yml", "docker-compose.yaml"]

 environment map of strings A map of environment variables to use for variable interpolation in the compose files.
 Overwrites entries from env_files with the same key/name. null (No environment variables)